jabirali/fish-expressvpn/README.md

 replaces `/etc/resolv.conf` with a symlink, and the AppArmor confinement of Snap applications block them from reading the target of this link.

-Set `$expressvpn_relink` to a non-empty value in  your `config.fish` (e.g. `set expressvpn_relink on`) if you want this plugin to automatically change that symlink to a hardlink after connecting.
-This fixes the above issue.
+If you want this plugin to automatically change that symlink to a hardlink, after connecting, which fixes the above issue, set `$expressvpn_relink` to a non-empty value in your `config.fish`:

+    set expressvpn_relink on

 Note however that this requires your `sudo` password when connecting.
+If you get tired of that, you can use `sudo visudo` to edit your `/etc/sudoers` file, and add the following line to disable password prompts specifically for the command that fixes your `resolv.conf`:

+    # ExpressVPN
+    ALL ALL=(ALL) NOPASSWD: /bin/ln -f /var/lib/expressvpn/resolv.conf /etc/resolv.conf

 [1]: https://www.expressvpn.com/
 [2]: https://github.com/junegunn/fzf